RaghuvirJonnagiri/LeveragedETF_Backtrading/README.md

-# StockMarketAnalysis
+# Leveraged ETF Backtrading

-#### This project is to use python and explore stock market trading.
+#### This project is to use python and explore stock market trading through leverage and oving averages.
 <br>

 ## LeveragedETF_Backtrading.ipynb: